The Price Is Right: Production staff

 Aside from Barker, the show's production staff remained intact after Carey became host.
-FremantleMedia executive Syd Vinnedge was named the program's new executive producer, with Richards becoming co-executive producer after Dobkowitz's firing.
+FremantleMedia executive Syd Vinnedge was named the program's new executive producer, with Mike Richards becoming co-executive producer after Dobkowitz's firing.
 Richards was a candidate to replace Barker as host in 2007, before Carey was ultimately chosen.
 Richards succeeded Vinnedge as executive producer when the 2009–10 season started, with Tracy Verna Soiseth joining Richards as co-executive producer in 2010.
 Vinnedge remains credited as an executive consultant to the show.
 Richards oversaw a major overhaul of the show, dismissing some personnel who had served under Barker and Dobkowitz in an effort to improve the show's performance in key demographics, which continued a change in the demographic of viewers after the movie Happy Gilmore (which featured Barker in a fight).
 Richards returned to the show for the Barker tribute in August 2023.
 At the start of the 2013–14 season, FremantleMedia executive Jennifer Mullin joined as a second executive producer, she served in that role until the end of the 2017–18 season when she became the CEO of Fremantle.
 Richards would stay on until he left the show at the conclusion of the 2018–19 season to join Sony Pictures Television as an executive producer for their game shows.
 Evelyn Warfel was named executive producer for the 2019–20 season, where she served in that role until the end of the 2024–25 season.
 John Quinn was then announced as her successor for the 2025–26 season.